 Unofficially, the nomination process may begin almost as soon as the vacancy is announced.
 But it is important to formally invite congregational participation in the nominating process.
 Parishioners should have some mechanism to place names in the process.
-In many places a box is placed in the back of the church shortly after the Rector leaves.
+In many churches, a box is placed in the back of the church shortly after the Rector leaves.
 The committee requests that parishioners write the name of a potential candidate on a slip of paper, place it in an envelope and then put it in the "Suggestion Box".
 All names put forward in this manner are to remain confidential.
-The chair retrieves these sealed suggestions when the nominations are declared closed and forwards them to Canon Nunez.
+The chair retrieves these sealed suggestions when the nominations are declared closed, opens and reviews them, makes a list of the names and forwards them to Canon Holcombe.
 Should the Search Committee choose to advertise the position in a national or regional publication the names generated are treated as parish nominations.

-2. Self Nominations
+2. Self-Nominations

-Clergy learn about openings in the diocese in a variety of ways: the web site of the diocese, the Central Florida Episcopalian, from their own search of the data base of The Office of Transition Ministry, or through word of mouth.
+Clergy learn about openings in the diocese in a variety of ways: the website of the diocese, the Central Florida Episcopalian, their own search of the data base of The Office of Transition Ministry, or word of mouth.
 These clergy may submit their names directly to the diocesan office (the usual route) or directly to the Search Chair.
-In the latter instance, the Chair of the Search Committee gathers these names, keeping them in confidence, and submits them to Canon Nunez along with the suggestions from parishioners.
-These clergy should not be seen as "applying for the job" but rather as expressing their interest in a preliminary fashion to learn more about the parish when the profile is completed.
+In the latter instance, the Chair of the Search Committee gathers these names, keeping them in confidence, and submits them to Canon Holcombe along with the suggestions from parishioners.
+These clergy should not be seen as "applying for the job" but rather as expressing their interest in a preliminary fashion in learning more about the parish when the profile is completed.